Bur: Function

 Spinescent plants repel herbivores mechanically by wounding the herbivore's mouth or digestive system.
 Moreover, burs' mechanical defence can work alongside the color of the bur that can visually warn off herbivores.

 Most epizoochorous burs attach to hair on the body or legs of the host animal, but a special class of epizoochorous bur is known as the trample-bur (or trample-burr).
 Several species of Tribulus, Harpagophytum, and Grielum produce fruit in the form of trample-burs.
 As the name suggests, they attach themselves to the animal when trampled.
 They may hook onto the legs of animals as the large hooks of Harpagophytum do, sometimes causing serious injury, but sometimes hooking onto the leg of say, an ostrich, apparently without causing discomfort.
 It also might penetrate a hoof or foot pad or the tires of a vehicle, only to be shed after being carried for a considerable time and distance; most Tribulus and Grielum species are specialised for such attachment, variously being flat, but with upward-directed spikes as in say, Grielum humifusum, or shaped like a caltrop as in some species of Tribulus that have achieved the status of cosmopolitan weeds by sticking to the tires of aircraft.

 The bur must be able to easily detach from the plant and easily attach to for example the fur of an animal.
-The ability to spread the seeds depends both on the number of burs that manage to get attached and on force of attachment.
+The ability to spread the seeds depends both on the number of burs that manage to get attached and on the force of attachment.
 The hook span of the bur has been shown to have a large influence on the contact separation force.
-Some studies have also shown force can increase with the size of the bur, although not all large burs have a high contact separation force.
-Furthermore, the flexibility of the bur might also influence this force which can increase with stiffness.
+Some studies have also shown that the force can increase with the size of the bur, although not all large burs have a high contact separation force.
+Furthermore, the flexibility of the bur may also influence this force which can increase with stiffness.

 Relevance to humans

-Burs are best known as sources of irritation, injury to livestock, damage to clothing, punctures to tires, and clogging equipment such as agricultural harvesting machinery.
+Burs are best known as sources of irritation, injury to animals, damage to clothing, punctures to tires, and clogging equipment such as agricultural harvesting machinery.
 Furthermore, because of their ability to compete with crops over moisture and nutrition, bur plants can be labelled as weeds and therefore also be subject to removal.
 Methods of controlling the spread of bur plants include the use of herbicides, slashing and cultivation among others.

 Some have however been used for such purposes as fabric fulling, for which the fuller's teasel is a traditional resource.

 The bur of burdock was the inspiration for hook and loop fastener, also known as Velcro.